 World Nomads

-While World Nomads is best known for single-trip cover for adventure travellers, they offer extended and flexible policies that may suit frequent travellers.
-Their cover for 200+ adventure activities makes them worth considering if your trips involve active pursuits.
+While World Nomads is best known for single-trip cover for adventure travellers, their flexible and extendable policies may suit frequent travellers with active lifestyles.
+Cover for over 200 adventure activities makes them worth considering if your trips involve outdoor pursuits.

 Flexible policy durations